Kaisbn/rjv/subjects/main.md

 They really pissed the guys on the Litany of Fury up there.
 Fire orbital laser, nothing should left before the bedrock is reached.
 Ouch-much.

+## `Errors`
+If you send a request with bad values into it, you will also have a response with informations on your mistake.

+### `Init`
+If you try to register with a login already present in the server's list of player, all the fields will be null and the error field will inform you with description of your error.

+### `Command and Reports`
+If you send bad information, response will be composed of:

+* repcode with the error code

+* error description

+* Some other specific fields varying in function of the error

+If you try to send multiple commands without waiting the completion of the first command, you will also have an error in addition of a penality.

 # Behaviour and Design Tips
 ## Agents and threading model